Jenner in Sonoma County, California — The American West (Pacific Coastal)

 Established in 1906, Fort Ross is one of the oldest parks in the California State Parks System.
 The Fort's international legacy endures as people from around the world celebrate and work to preserve its heritage.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Fort Ross (within shouting distance of this marker); California's First Windmill (about 400 feet away, measured in a direct line); re-creating the Fort Ross Windmill (about 600 feet away); The Call Family Residence (about 800 feet away); The Russian Village Site - Sloboda (approx. 0.2 miles away); The Native Alaskan Village (approx. 0.2 miles away); Sandy Beach Cove (approx. 0.2 miles away); a different marker also named Fort Ross (approx. 0.2 miles away).
+Fort Ross (within shouting distance of this marker); California's First Windmill (about 400 feet away, measured in a direct line); re-creating the Fort Ross Windmill (about 600 feet away); The Call Family Residence (about 800 feet away); The Russian Village Site - Sloboda (approx. 0.2 miles away); The Native Alaskan Village (approx. 0.2 miles away); Sandy Beach Cove (approx. 0.2 miles away); Fort Ross Chapel (approx. 0.2 miles away).
 Touch for a list and map of all markers in Jenner.

 Also see . . .